 24 April 2020

-Extending the operating hours of the psychiatric liaison service at the Bristol Royal Infirmary’s (BRI) emergency department reduced waiting times and increased referrals and assessments for patients who had self-harmed, an evaluation by the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West) has found.
+Extending the operating hours of the psychiatric liaison service at the Bristol Royal Infirmary’s (BRI) emergency department reduced waiting times and increased referrals and assessments for patients who had self-harmed, an evaluation by the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West) has found.